 Ben Stephenson’s work centres around notions of shared history and human experience, how the viewer can relate and empathise with the imagined Other through stories and images.
 He is interested in the ways in which these stories are transformed into living beings which is what inspires him to to combine images of origin with drawings of observation to create fictional narratives about popular tradition and myths to create a kind of fantastic realism.

-NADA is an exhibition that brings the two artists together to present the ancient history of man and symbols through a totally new lense.
+NADA is an exhibition that brings two artists together to present the ancient history of man and symbols through a totally new lens.
 Stephenson and Artistizábal are creating a whole new story and NADA is the dust and microbes that will form new lives, new landscapes and new mythologies.
 This exhibition is an imagined future that helps to understand our past and in turn the deepest essence of the modern individual.

 I agree to receive other communications from Outsiders Gallery.
 Outsiders Gallery is committed to protecting and

 respecting your privacy, and we will use your data to provide the products and services directly related to the

 gallery.
 If you agree that we will contact you, please tick below.